 About

 Jasmine C. Griffin (she/they) is a writer, arts educator, and museum professional whose work moves at the crossroads of story, history, and imagination.
-Born and raised in Cincinnati, Ohio, and now based in New Orleans, Louisiana, they brings a deep love of Southern Gothic textures, Black storytelling traditions, and speculative re-imaginings into both her creative and professional life.
+Born and raised in Cincinnati, Ohio, and now based in New Orleans, Louisiana, they bring a deep love of Southern Gothic textures, Black storytelling traditions, and speculative re-imaginings into both their creative and professional life.

-They hold an MA in Creative Writing and have been honored as a Voodoonauts Fellow, AWP Writer to Writer Mentee, and Pitch Wars mentee.
-Their fiction and essays appear in literary magazines and anthologies that champion bold, transformative voices.
-Across genres—spanning horror, magical realism, and queer Southern Gothic—they weave narratives that center Black women and queer communities, interrogating power, myth, and survival with lyricism and bite.
+They hold an MA in Creative Writing from Wilkes University and have been honored as a Voodoonauts Fellow, AWP Writer to Writer Mentee, and Pitch Wars mentee.
+Their fiction and essays appear in literary magazines and anthologies including Vast Chasm, Coffin Bell, midnight & indigo, Cleaning Up Glitter, and Villains Club.
+Across genres; spanning horror, magical realism, and queer Southern Gothic, they weave narratives that center Black women and queer communities, interrogating power, myth, and survival with lyricism and bite.

 Outside the page, Jasmine serves as part of the education team at the New Orleans Museum of Art, where they build programs that connect art to community, culture, and storytelling.
+They also work as a teaching artist with Women Writing for (a) Change, Hugo House, Clarion West, and others.
 Their approach to both writing and teaching is guided by the belief that stories are not just entertainment but survival tools, collective memory, and portals into possible futures.

-When they aren’t drafting novels about witches, vampires, or haunted cities, Jasmine can be found exploring New Orleans’ art, music, and food scenes, advocating for the voices of marginalized communities, or tending to stories the way one tends a garden—patiently, fiercely, and with hope.
+When they aren’t drafting novels about witches, vampires, or haunted cities, Jasmine can be found exploring New Orleans’ art, music, and food scenes, and advocating for the voices of marginalized communities.
 Jasmine released a debut poetry chapbook, Strange Religion, through independent publisher Amused Moon, in July of 2024.
+In September 2025, Jasmine released her second chapbook of poetry, Truth & Lore, through Alien Buddha Press.